davidecoluzzi/Shape-and-action-unit-extraction-of-3D-human-face-meshes-by-multilinear-dimensionality-reduction/README.md

 ### Kinect-based 3D mash acquisition
 All listed files are located in the folder called Matlab/.

 Matlab acquisition code is called **AcquireData.m**.
-Once the computer is connected to the Kinect, run this file and then follow the instructions given by the command line.
-This software allows representing a 3D face mesh in a structured array, which will be saved in the Dataset \ Struct & folder.
+Once the Kinect is connected to the computer, run this file and then follow the instructions given by the command line.
+This software allows representing a 3D face mesh in a structured array, which will be saved in the Matlab\Dataset_Struct folder.
 To convert the structured array into a three-dimensional point model execute the file **savePointModel.m** which save its results in a .mat file located in the Dataset \ PointModel / directory.
 To convert the resulting files in .CSV format, run the file **convertToCsv.m** which create a folder Dataset \Csv containing the reformatted files.
 To display 3D meshes saved in files .mat or .cvs execute **LoadData \ mat.m** or **LoadData \ csv.m**, respectively by typing the desired file name in the command line.